ARCHER2-HPC/archer2-website/ecse/calls/index.md

 Funding will enable the employment of an RSE (a Research Software Engineer, PDRA or equivalent) to work specifically on the relevant software to enable new features or improve the performance of the code.

-We are very pleased to announce that for this call eCSE projects can be requested for up to 18 person months of effort per project.
-We hope that this increase in effort will provide researchers the opportunity to carry out more in depth improvements to software and to allow for an increase in the scope of a project's objectives.
+Funding can be requested for up to 18 person months of effort per project.
 There is flexibility in the way the effort is requested.
 For example, a project may have more than one person working on it or the effort could be spread over a greater number of calendar months, i.e. a staff member could work on the project at less than 100% alongside other commitments or it could be worked on by a staff member who doesn't work full time.
 Please just get in contact with the [ARCHER2 Service Desk](mailto:support@archer2.ac.uk) if you wish to discuss possible scenarios.

+### Early Career eCSE Panel Observers call

+One of the aims of the eCSE programme is to provide support for researchers in the early stages of their careers and we will be offering a small number of early career researchers the opportunity to attend the eCSE panel meeting as observers.
+Please see the call information [here](../observers/).
+Please see the [recent blog article](https://www.archer2.ac.uk/news/2023/01/18/ecse-ec-obs.html) describing the experience of attending a panel meeting.

 ### Application process and guidance for the eCSE call